 The War depleted resources further and as the condition of locos deteriorated they were first set aside and then broken up after being requisitioned for the war effort.
 Of the 10 original Baldwin locomotives, only 3 remained after the War.

-The last remaining locomotive was that first locomotive introduced to the Kiso Valley at the opening of the Ogawa Line and it can be seen in the photographs in this blog.
-The bridge featured in these three images is on the Kiso Forest Railway, Ogawa Line.
+The last remaining locomotive was the first locomotive introduced to the Kiso Valley at the opening of the Ogawa Line and it can be seen in the photographs in this blog.

 Kiso Forest railway No. 1 (0-4-2T) is shown in the four images immediately above.

 Kiso Forest Railway No.6 (0-4-2T) was also built by Baldwin in 1929.
 It has 28″ drivers and 8-1/2″ x 12″ cylinders, and it weighs 28,000 lbs.
 It was built to burn wood and to run on 30″ gauge track, but it was converted to oil and 36″ gauge when it returned to the United States in 1960.
 This interesting little locomotive is on display at the California State Railroad Museum, Sacramento, California.